SfC Home > Physical Science > Physics > Electricity>

 Converters are typically used to decrease the AC voltage from 220V to the 110V level needed by the appliance.

-They are only used for simple electrical products such as hair dryers, steam irons, shavers, or small fans.
+They are only used for simple electric products such as hair dryers, steam irons, shavers, or small fans.
 They are only used for short periods of time, can only be used for ungrounded appliances, and must be unplugged from the wall when not in use.

 Converters cannot be used by electronic devices such as radios or computers.
 A transformer is used for those devices.
 The reason is that a converter simply cuts the AC sine wave in half, reducing the voltage.
 Electronic devices need the full sine wave to function properly.